adakitesystems/DropLauncher/README.md

 Between 2017-02-05 and 2017-02-11.

 ## Pending actions before Release
+* Check code for errors or missing dependencies.
 * Complete a few in-house tests.
 * Create an installer for binary distribution.